 Historic Cruising Aboard a Rubber Boom Era Steamship Through the Pacaya-Samiria National Reserve

 We classify the Rio Amazonas Amazon Cruise as a historical Amazon cruise on account of her fascinating history.
-The Rio Amazonas is the sistership to the Clavero, another historic ship operated during the Rubber Boom Era.
+The Rio Amazonas is the last remaining vessel to have operated during the Rubber Boom Era.
+She is the sistership to the historic Clavero and Ayapua vessels but they no longer navigate, instead being a floating hotel and museum respectively.
 The Rio Amazonas is equipped with 15 air-conditioned cabins, each with two single beds, wardrobe, private bath and shower.
 She does not have hot water, but in our experience, when returning from excursions, passengers are usually quite eager for a cool, refreshing shower.

 The Rio Amazonas Amazon vessel is a cozy expedition cruise ship navigating in the Peruvian Amazon measuring 44 meters long and 9 meters wide.
 A comfortable, communal dining hall is where cruisers enjoy well-cooked, local and international meals prepared by local staff.

 In the evenings, passengers can enjoy the upper deck and enjoy the sunsets.
 History buffs must join in on the educational talks in the lounge.
 If Dr. Richard Bodmer is onboard, you're in for a treat!